mssfoobar/docs/docs/30_deployment/70-platform-aoh/50-prepare-aoh-setup.md

 - Databases (RDS)
 - Storage driver installed
 - Secrets manager installed for storing env secrets for the applications
+- Secrets store for extraction of secrets for AOH application

 ### Apply overal IaC
 Uisng kubectl cli and helm cli, apply the IaC within the "Manifest" and "helm" directory.